openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 We will have end-to-end CI tests for many deployment scenarios.

 We will have manual and automated QE for other scenarios.

+We will submit Kubernetes conformance results for MicroShift to the CNCF.

 ### Graduation Criteria